 There's nothing dramatic about it.

-Letting go of the old approach was harder than the old approach itself, at first.
+Letting go of the old approach is harder than the old approach itself, at first.

 There's a strange comfort in white-knuckling.
 It makes you feel like you're doing something.
 The grimness is its own reward.
 You get to feel like a tough person who is conquering themselves.